 C.I.S. has been a primary partner with COR Robotics since 2017 to bring robotics and STEM to new bodies of students through these camps.
 COR camps have a curriculum tailored towards inspiring students through designing robots, engineering challenges, and engaging in teamwork.
 The success of COR is instrumental in growing FIRST throughout Minnesota and beyond.
-COR Robotics will be hosting 70 camps throughout Midwest in 2019.
+COR Robotics hosted 70 camps throughout Midwest in 2019.

 Code Camp/Day of Code

 To help promote STEM in our community, we provide volunteers for all of the coding camps in our schools.
 Most of these courses happen after school in our elementary and middle schools.

 Most recently our members are working with students in grades 6-8.
 They meet twice a week and work with a program called Scratch where they can learn the basics of coding.
 We help plan these activities and run them in any way that are needed.
 This grows the relationship we have with our school and the younger students of Becker.

 On this day the Becker Elementary Schools have many different activities for student to promote S.T.E.A.M.
 Every year our team members provide stations where we help the students work through various engineering challenges.
 Doing this gives us a chance to inspire the next generation of FIRST Robotics and have some constructive fun along the way.

 Manufacturers On the Road